 DICKINSON, Jill and GRIFFITHS, Teri-Lisa (2015).
 Embedding employability and encouraging engagement with PDP/careers.
 Student Engagement and Experience Journal, 4 (1).

 DICKINSON, Jill (2014).
 Open season for burglar battering: is it time to check in with the civil courts?
 Journal of Personal Injury Law, 2, 63-78.

 Jill has 10 years' practical experience as a commercial property solicitor, working for well-known law firms within both Leeds and Sheffield before moving into academia.
-Her specialist area is urban regeneration, specifically the retail sector.
-Within previous research she has also investigated people's rights to defend their own property, looking at the legal issues surrounding high-profile cases such as Tony Martin in the UK and Trayvon Martin in the USA.
+Her key specialist area is place-governance; how the law affects the management and use of places.
+Within previous related research, she has also investigated people's rights to defend their own property, looking at the legal issues surrounding high-profile cases such as Tony Martin in the UK and Trayvon Martin in the USA.